Who Is Matthew McConaughey?

 Returning to his comedic roots, McConaughey starred in 1999's EdTV as a lowly clerk who becomes the star of his own reality show.
 The film was both a critical and commercial disappointment.
 Later that year, McConaughey began developing some notoriety for his offbeat off-screen behavior.
 The police visited his Austin, Texas, home after receiving a noise complaint in 1998.
 There, they discovered a naked McConaughey playing the bongos and found a small amount of marijuana.
 McConaughey was booked on drug charges and for resisting arrest.
 The drug charges were later dropped, but the actor paid a fine for violating a local noise ordinance.

-'The Wedding Planner,' 'Failure to Launch'
+'The Wedding Planner' and 'Failure to Launch'

 Bouncing back, McConaughey emerged as a king of romantic comedies.
 He starred in The Wedding Planner (2001) with Jennifer Lopez and then in How to Lose a Guy in 10 Days (2003) with Kate Hudson.
 He then tried his hand at action with 2005's Sahara and became romantically involved with co-star Penelope Cruz.